 Ontario's craft cider scene is blowing up, and a perfect little day trip is a visit to Spirit Tree Cidery in the picturesque community of Caledon.
 There's a bakery and bistro on site, so you can do a tasting and stay for a meal.
-Drive by the Cheltenham Badlands while you're out that way.
+Check out the new lookout at Cheltenham Badlands while you're nearby.

 There are lots of options for tubing near Toronto, but perhaps the best is along the Grand River.
 You can float down the the water in the Elora Gorge or use access points in Paris and Waterloo for a more laid back experience with less rocks and mini-rapids to navigate.

 Toronto's close proximity to Niagara wine country is pure fodder for day trips.
 Not only is the landscape beautiful from spring through fall, but the tasting experience at most wineries is both educational and fun.
-Beamsville is my favourite destination, but Niagara-on-the-Lake is great as well.
+Beamsville is a popular destination, but Niagara-on-the-Lake is great as well.

 While there might not be a ton of technical trails or obstacles, Kelso is a great place to spend a day mountain biking thanks to the serious climbs up the Niagara Escarpment and gorgeous single track. when you're done riding, hit up the beach for a cooling swim.

 Did you know that Hamilton has a robust arts scene?
 You can tour upstart galleries on any given weekend, but for a more memorable trip head over on a Friday for the bi-monthly James Street North Art Crawl, where you'll get a better sense of just how much energy is pumping out this place.
-Supercrawl is always a blast, too.
+You can really spend a whole weekend there.